SAP-samples/dev4s4c-train-the-trainer/README.md

 ![image](https://github.com/SAP-samples/dev4s4c-train-the-trainer/assets/84840453/2c867ae6-44f0-4ce4-b3cb-7be9f72702da)

-## Download and Installation
+# Download and Installation

 Import the ABAP development objects of this repository into your system using abapGit as described here and run the demo classes by choosing F9 in the ABAP development tools for Eclipse (ADT) for checking out the ABAP syntax in action.
+Import the repository into the development tenant of the S/4HANA Cloud, Public Edition.

 ## Disclaimer
 The code examples presented in this repository are only syntax examples and are not intended for direct use in a production system environment.
 The code examples are primarily intended to provide a better explanation and visualization of the syntax and semantics of ABAP statements and not to solve concrete programming tasks.
 For production application programs, a dedicated solution should therefore always be worked out for each individual case.
 There is no guarantee for either the correctness or the completeness of the code.
 In addition, there is no legal responsibility or liability for possible errors or their consequences, which occur through the use of the example code.